marcelkohl/atom-dbex-mysql/README.md

 This engine supports most of the basic aspects of a MySQL connection including:

 - Listing schemas, tables, views, functions, procedures and table triggers
-- Distintion about Primary/Foreign keys, and normal fields;
+- Distinction about Primary/Foreign keys, and normal fields;
 - Double click on Table and Views shows a limited query;
 - Actions to show structures for tables, views, functions, procedures and table triggers;